Aoifeoc101/P1-Starter-Homes-Ireland/README.md

 The bluebell I included a video of the house.
 The original video was over 7 minutes long and had a quality of 1080p, however this file size was too big to run through github/ codeanywhere so I sliced the video down to 1 minute, sped the video up and also dropped the quality down to 720p in order for it to play.

-I set the video width to 100% and used the flex properties to enusre the sizing was not affected by changing screen size.
+I set the video width to 100% and used the flex properties to ensure the sizing was not affected by changing screen size.

 Below the video I gave some information on the house itself, I used headers and unordered lists to do this.